Naclist/Wang-et-al-repo-for-A.-pittii/README.md

 We have give a genome containing a PT712 plasmid, named [WZ-35_4.fna].
 You can use WZ-35_4.fna to do a test for PlasT.
 This will generate a prediction based on identity against our pre-clustered dataset, and assign a cluster thereafter.

 ### Plasmid sharing net file inside genus _Acinetobacter_
-Here we offer you 3 file describing the plasmid sharing net we discussed in our manuscript.
+Here we offer you 4 file describing the plasmid sharing net we discussed in our manuscript.
 All plasmids were predicted by PlasT.
 1. Aci.node.tsv
    Basic node information about involved plasmids types and species of genus _Acinetobacter_
 2. Aci.rate.tsv
    PT Carring rate for each species
 3. Aci.node.importance.csv
    An addtional file.
 For each node, we have estimated its importance inside the sharing net by Gephi.
+4. PT_712seq.zip
+   A compressed package containing the PT_712 sequence from genus _Acinetobacter_
 ### Machine learning for genomarker identification

 To discriminate the HC1100-specified associated genes, we concluded a gene presence/absence matrix.
 We employed a module of sci-kit learn package‘RandomForestClassifer' to train a model from this matrix (initial parameters: n_estimators = 1000, random_state = 42).
 We also used the 3-fold cross-validation to estimate the accuracy of this model.
 The importance of each feature was exported by Random Forest model’s attribution API.